SJUACM/Java-Projects/README.md

 # Java-Projects
 A variety of beginner Java projects to work on to improve your programming skills!

+How to download the code:

+  - Make sure you have git installed from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

 Links to Step-by-Step Tutorials on YouTube:

   - [Pong](https://www.youtube.com/watch?v=oLirZqJFKPE)